-So I was strolling through the city campus of my university when it dawned on me that I was about to start my final year of university.
-This is the last blissfully long summer holiday I might ever have.
-This will be the last time I have permission to do nothing for like, three months in a row.
+So, one day I was strolling through the city campus of my university in my second year when it dawned on me that I was about to start my final year of university.
+That it was the last blissfully long summer holiday I might ever have.
+That it would be the last time I have permission to do nothing for like, three months in a row.

 Thinking about it, I realised that my time at uni was nothing like I expected it to be, or at least, there was loads of stuff I learned.
 I thought that this post might be a little more specific than a lot of the more general uni-related posts out there, so here's my experiences as an Art Student (specifically Graphic Design) in the first two years.